fzakaria/fzakaria.com/_posts/2025-08-11-github-code-search-is-the-real-mvp.md

 If given a Sophie's choice between GitHub code search and LLMs, strictly for the purpose of code authorship, I would pick code search as of today.

 Humans easily adapt to their environment, a phenomenon known as the hedonic treadmill.
-As we all get excited for the incoming technology of generative AI, let's take a moment to reflect on the alrady amazing contribution to engineering we have become accustomed to due to a wonderful code search.
+As we all get excited for the incoming technology of generative AI, let's take a moment to reflect on the already amazing contribution to engineering we have become accustomed to due to a wonderful code search.